Academic Excellence

 At Kingsmead School we believe in nurturing innovation and high-quality learners through the development of personal growth and leadership.
 All students will be given the chance to develop their leadership skills and personality characteristics in preparation for a contemporary and challenging world.
 We strongly believe that leadership and personal development are connected; great leaders are people with good personal strength, resilience, innovation and mindfulness.

 The qualities we develop allow students to live, collaborate and learn with others with a positive and mindful moral code.
 The programme enables students to recognise how to behave morally, for the right reasons and in the correct way.
+The aim of Student Leadership is to make sure that our students are able to thrive and become their best self.

-The aim of our programme is to make sure that our students are able to thrive and become their best self.
 We ensure students know what it is that makes a good and mindful person.
 This happens in a number of ways, some of which include:

 • Working in and supporting the local community